EN JP

 Access to Remedies

 The Toyo Seikan Group is a member of Japan Center for Engagement and Remedy on Business and Human Rights (JaCER), which provides a non-judicial platform for grievance redress called "Engagement and Remedy Platform".
 Through this platform, the Toyo Seikan Group accepts grievances and reports related to human rights from all stakeholders, including those in the value chain.
+The platform is available anonymously, at any time 24 hours / 365days, either in Japanese or English.

 Human Rights in Labor-Management Relations